 I am not alone when it comes to anger and customer service.
 In a 2013 report by Arizona State University's W.P.
 Carey School of Business, customer rage is on the rise.

-The number of people experiencing "customer rage" jumped to 68% from 60% in 2011.
+The number of people experiencing "customer rage" jumped to 68 percent from 60 percent in 2011.
 Rage occurs when a customer is either very or extremely upset about the company’s response when they complain.
 This is a huge crush to customer loyalty.
 The study estimates that over $76 billion in revenue is at stake for the businesses involved.

 More of us are expressing that rage by yelling and cursing at customer service agents.
-Yelling rose to 36% from 25%, while cursing jumped to 13% from 7%.
+Yelling rose to 36 percent from 25 percent, while cursing jumped to 13 percent from 7 percent.
 This is not something that any of us should be proud of.